kavuri-akhil/Homework-1/README.md

   * [References](#references)

-# Case Study of Robinhood Markets
+# Case Study on Robinhood Markets

 ## Overview and Origin